-If math is not your forte, you may be disappointed to learn that you do need to master some math concepts to get into college.
-After all, math is critical in a lot of different study areas and careers.
-With that in mind, we’re going to take a look at some of the areas of math you will probably need to address.
+If math is not your forte, you may be disappointed that you must master some math concepts to get into college.
+After all, math is critical in many different study areas and careers.
+With that in mind, we’re going to look at some of the areas of math you will probably need to address.

-Algebra is one of the main math concepts that a lot of students struggle with.
-However, it makes up a large portion of many maths exams, so it really is vital to dedicate a lot of revision to this.
-You will thank yourself when you’re looking at undergrad student loan options and on your way to college!
+Algebra is one of the leading math concepts that many students struggle with.
+However, it makes up a large portion of many maths exams, so it is vital to dedicate a lot of revision to this.
+You will thank yourself when looking at undergrad student loan options and on your way to college!

-Also, make sure you understand and know how to utilize the vocabulary and concepts of inequalities, identities, formulae, equations, expressions, factors, and terms.
-You will also need to simplify algebraic expressions by expanding products of two binomials, taking out common factors, multiplying a single term over a bracket, and collecting like terms.
-Finally, make sure you know the difference between an identity and an equation, and that you know how to use standard mathematical formulae to change the subject.
+Also, ensure you understand and know how to utilize the vocabulary and concepts of inequalities, identities, formulae, equations, expressions, factors, and terms.
+You will also need to simplify algebraic expressions by expanding the products of two binomials, taking out common factors, multiplying a single time over a bracket, and collecting like terms.
+Finally, make sure you know the difference between an identity and an equation and how to use standard mathematical formulae to change the subject.

 Fractions exam questions can be tricky, so make sure to study up.
-You can pretty much guarantee that there are going to be some fractions on your test to get into college, so it really is vital to get to grips with this area of mathematics.
+You can guarantee that there will be some fractions on your test to get into college, so it is vital to get to grips with this area of mathematics.
 So, what type of fraction questions could be featured on your exam?

-You will find that the main areas are multiplying and dividing fractions, adding and subtracting fractions, canceling fractions, and structure fractions.
-As per the Edexcel syllabus, you need to know how to interpret percentages and fractions as operators, as well as identifying and working with fractions in ratio problems.
-You will also be expected to know how to work interchangeably with terminating decimals and the fractions that correspond, for example, 0.375 and 3/8, or 3.5 and 7/2.
+You will find that the main areas are multiplying and dividing fractions, adding and subtracting fractions, canceling fractions, and structuring fractions.
+In addition, as per the Edexcel syllabus, you need to know how to interpret percentages and fractions as operators and identify and work with fractions in ratio problems.
+You will also be expected to know how to work interchangeably with terminating decimals and the bits that correspond, for example, 0.375 and 3/8 or 3.5 and 7/2.

-If you are struggling with any questions on the subject of fractions, it is a good idea to look for animated walkthroughs and videos that can help you.
-This is advisable, as you will be able to see a step-by-step guide of the working out behind the question.
-You can find online courses on fractions (and any other math subject you can think of) on Udemy.
+If you are struggling with questions on fractions, it is a good idea to look for animated walkthroughs and videos that can help you.
+This is advisable, as you can see a step-by-step guide of the working out behind the question.
+You can find online courses on fractions (and any other math subject) on Udemy.
 Find a class that will help you today!

-If this is an area you particularly struggle with, keep practicing until you feel comfortable.
-Don’t focus on easier subjects simply because you find them more enjoyable.
+If this is an area, you particularly struggle with, keep practicing until you feel comfortable.
+Please don’t focus on more accessible subjects simply because you find them more enjoyable.

-Graphs questions can be one of the most difficult math concepts in the whole test.
+Graphs questions can be one of the most challenging math concepts in the test.
 However, you know what they say—practice makes perfect, so you can certainly master the art of graphs.
-Below, we are going to take a look at what type of questions you can expect in this area of math.
+Below, we will look at what type of questions you can expect in this area of math.

 Finally, spend some time getting to grips with parallel and perpendicular graphs.
 Parallel lines are lines that are never going to cross, as they are set the same distance apart at all points, irrespective of how far they are extended.
 Perpendicular refers to two lines that meet at a right angle.
 If the product of their gradients is -1, two graphs will be perpendicular.

-These are the four most important math concepts you need to master before you go to college.
-If you can handle these four subjects, then you will be sure to pass your entrance exam and move on with school!
-Remember that Udemy is a great resource if you’re struggling with something.
-There are hundreds of online courses you can take to learn or review challenging concepts.
+These are the four most important math concepts you must master before college.
+If you can handle these four subjects, you will be sure to pass your entrance exam and move on with school!
+Remember that Udemy is an excellent resource if you’re struggling with something.
+You can take hundreds of online courses to learn or review challenging concepts.